KD-lab-Open-Source/Perimeter/README.md

 **Windows** - Compilable with modern compilers but not available in more platforms than Windows.

-**Working** - Compilable with modern compilers and available in other platforms such as Windows and Linux.
+**Working** - Compilable and available in other platforms such as Windows, MacOS and Linux.

 Meta issue for tracking code modernization/porting progress: https://github.com/KD-lab-Open-Source/Perimeter/issues/58